 She has really appreciated the help she has received from her preceptors.
 According to Erica, “They are very nice and easy to talk to.
 I am really going to miss them.”

-Click on the photos to the right to see larger versions.
+Click on the photo to the right to see a larger version.